United Way of Metropolitan Chicago Inc

 How to Apply

-Impact Grants Program: United Way is proceeding with a closed and shortened application process for the next funding cycle (beginning January 2026), open only to current Impact Grant partners.
+Impact Grants Programme: United Way is proceeding with a closed and shortened application process for the next funding cycle, open only to current Impact Grant partners.
 This cycle is closed to new applicants.
-Application details and timeline expectations will be shared directly with eligible partners in mid-2025.
+Application details and timeline expectations will be shared directly with eligible partners.

 Chicago BridgeBuilders Fund: